Indrapura (play)

 Indrapura is the second-installment of an epic trilogy and the tenth major production of Magwayen, the premiere theater group of Pamantasan ng Lungsod ng Maynila in the Philippines.
 It debuted on stage on December 9, 2006, at the Justo Albert Auditorium at the PLM Main Campus.

 Plot

-Indrapura chronicles the tragic love affair of Lilagretha and Elindro.
-In the story, Sulayman decided to adopt his late brother's daughter Lilasari, concealing the fact that she was the rightful heir to the throne of the Sultanate of Indrapura.
-Lilagretha, the biological daughter of Sulayman discovered this secret on her 20th birthday and she began feeling threatened about her place as Sultana of Indrapura.
-Her jealousy sparked when Elindro, her love interest, became attracted to Lilasari.
-From then on, the two sisters became sworn rivals.
-With the help of the evil sorceress, Tarsila, Lilagretha attempted to kill Lilasari but she failed and her plot was later revealed.
+Indrapura chronicles the tragic love story of Lilagretha and Elindro.
+In the narrative, Sulayman adopts his late brother’s daughter, Lilasari, while concealing her rightful claim to the throne of the Sultanate of Indrapura.
+On her 20th birthday, Lilagretha—Sulayman’s biological daughter—discovers the truth and begins to feel threatened in her position as Sultana.
+Her jealousy intensifies when Elindro, her love interest, becomes attracted to Lilasari.
+From that point, the two sisters become bitter rivals.
+With the aid of the sorceress Tarsila, Lilagretha attempts to kill Lilasari; however, she fails, and her plot is ultimately exposed.
 Lilagretha was sentenced to death, however, Lilasari forgave her and secured her freedom.